9 of the Best Quad Exercises for Strength and Definition

 • Explode upward, jumping off the floor and rotating 180 degrees in midair to your right.

 • Land softly, immediately dropping again into a squat.

 • Repeat the movement, this time rotating 180 degrees to your left.

 • Continue jumping and squatting, alternating directions for 30 seconds.

 What it does: Works the quads while activating and strengthening the glutes, building core stability.

-• Assume an all-fours position on your palms and the balls of your feet.
+• Assume an all-fours bear crawl position on your palms and the balls of your feet.
 Your back should be flat, your hands below your shoulders, and your knees bent 90 degrees below your hips a couple of inches above the floor.

 • Keeping your toes pointed toward the floor, extend your right leg directly behind you until it’s straight and parallel with the floor.

 • Return to the starting position and repeat with your left leg.